LiberTEM/LiberTEM/docs/source/releasing.rst

     * Still usable, decent response times?
 * Confirm that pull requests and issues are handled as intended, i.e. milestoned and merged in appropriate branch.
-* Add the current LiberTEM version to
-  `CVL <https://github.com/Characterisation-Virtual-Laboratory/CharacterisationVL-Software>`_ (add both the singularity and the .desktop file!)

 After releasing on GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~